 The executive committee of the UK branch of the CJA consists of senior journalists in the UK.

-Rita Payne (Chair) - Rita Payne has worked extensively with TV and radio.
+Rita Payne (Chair) – Rita Payne has worked extensively with TV and radio.
 She retired in 2008 as Asia Editor of BBC World News (TV) after nearly 30 years with the BBC.
 She is now chairman of the Commonwealth Journalists Association (UK branch) and has been invited to speak and chair discussions at various events in London and abroad.
 At BBC World TV, she was responsible for three daily news programmes with the focus on Asia.
-In addition to her role as UK branch chair, Rita was elected international President of the CJA at its conference in Malta on 2 February 2012.
+In addition to her role as UK branch chair, Rita is a past President of the CJA from 2012 to 2016 and is now CJA’s Emeritus President .

 Martin Lumb (Treasurer) – A freelance journalist, formerly a correspondent and editor with the BBC World Service.
 Martin has reported widely from southern Africa and south Asia, and began his international career on the Daily Nation in Kenya.
 He now specialises in media issues for international organisations and has worked as a communications consultant for the United Nations.

 Other members (in alphabetical order):

 Syed Belal Ahmed

 Kailash Budhwar – Former head of Hindi and Tamil section at BBC World Service, Kailash has also worked as a media advisor to the Indian High Commission, London.
 He is a regular commentator on radio and television and had worked with All India Radio and the National Radio Network of India.
 Kailash has 13 years of experience teaching at two public schools in India as senior housemaster and head of department.
 He still briefs on India and Hindi issues at Harrow Public school and at international conferences.